FelixReuthlinger/JothorHeim/README.md

 ## Change log

+* 1.3.1 -> adding better wards with warding buildings from creature damage (indestructible)
 * 1.3.0 -> removed some UI parts, since new relicheim did add similar ones (better use new profile)
 * 1.2.0 -> RelicHeim update, better create a new profile for this one
 * 1.1.0 -> updated removed mods, since some mods got fixes - create new profile and download this modpack again to get changes